-Tracey Edmonds Talks New BET Series ‘Games People Play,’ Meeting Nipsey Hussle Before Death
+Tracey Edmonds Talks New BET Series, ‘Games People Play,’ Meeting Nipsey Hussle Before Death

 — EURweb (@eurweb) April 28, 2019

-The power couple is basketball star named Marcus King, played by Jackson, and Vanessa King, played by London, the wife of Jackson.
+The power couple is a basketball star named Marcus King, played by Jackson, and Vanessa King, played by London, the wife of Jackson.
 In addition, there is Laila, a struggling actress played by Posey that is ready to do anything to get ahead.

 Edmonds says that the show has some very strong female characters — something she says appealed to her.
 She added that all three main characters possess traits that all kinds of audiences can relate to.
 According to Edmonds, her ability to connect to the characters in the stories of films and shows is how she determines if she wants to be a part of a project.

-Later in the interview, Edmonds touched on London’s longtime love Nipsey Hussle and how she spent time with the pair just before his death last month.
+Later in the interview, Edmonds touched on London’s longtime love, Nipsey Hussle, and how she spent time with the pair just before his death last month.

-“It was such an unexpected tragedy and the timing of everything was just crazy.”
+“It was such an unexpected tragedy and the timing of everything was just crazy,” she said.

 Edmonds says that she saw the rapper with London a few days before his death, which was the last day of the show’s production.
 The producer says that the couple had a strong bond that was “beautiful” to see.